We are moving to part 2 of the shoulder pain series.

 Key Points to Remember

-- If any of the exercises cause or aggravate pain, stop doing the exercise and make sure you are doing them correctly.
+- If any exercises cause or aggravate pain, stop doing the training and ensure you are doing them correctly.
 You may have to limit the shoulder range of motion as you exercise.

-- It is recommended to start slowly and gradually increase the intensity of your exercises.
-If you are using weights, you may need to lower the weight or completely get rid of the weights until your shoulder is well enough to tolerate the exercises.
+- Start off slow and gradually build up the intensity of your exercises.
+If you are using weights, you may need to lower or eliminate the consequences until your shoulder is well enough to tolerate the exercises.

-- After the exercises, you may have to use some of the pain management strategies we talk about above.
+- After the exercises, you may have to use some of the pain management strategies discussed above.

 - If you have any concerns about these exercises, contact your doctor to see if they are appropriate for you.